Open scrollable table of contents

 Motor Accidents (CTP)

-• Motor Accident (CTP) reports relating to the performance of the CTP scheme (e.g. premium trends, recovery statistics, dispute resolution data)
+• Motor Accident (CTP) reports relating to the performance of the CTP scheme (e.g. premium trends, recovery statistics, dispute resolution data) and high level information relating to past and current claims received under the NSW Motor Accidents (CTP) scheme.

 Home Building Compensation